TexasInstruments/msp-zephyr/README.md

 For detailed board-specific information, building instructions, flashing procedures, and required development tools, please refer to the board documentation in `boards/ti/lp_mspm33c321a/doc/index.rst`.

 > **_NOTE:_** When running `west init` in the getting-started guide it's
-> important to instead run `west init -m https://github.com/TexasInstruments/msp-zephyr --mr v4.2.0-ti-1.00.00.00_ea zephyrproject`
+> important to instead run `west init -m https://github.com/TexasInstruments/msp-zephyr --mr v4.2.0-ti-1.01.00.00_ea zephyrproject`
 > in order to use the TI Zephyr repository.
 > Replace `zephyrproject` with your desired project directory name.
-> The `v4.2.0-ti-1.00.00.00_ea` tag changes with each release from TI and zephyr .
+> The `v4.2.0-ti-1.01.00.00_ea` tag changes with each release from TI and zephyr.
 >